advy99/dotfiles/README.md

 # Tracked files

-- `nvidia_optimus` : personal script to exec arguments under nvidia card - for nvidia hybrid systems
+- `nvidia_optimus` : personal script to exec arguments under nvidia card - for nvidia hybrid systems.
-- `.zshrc` : configuration file for zsh
+- `.zshrc` : configuration file for zsh.
-- `.vimrc` : configuration file for Vim
+- `.vimrc` : configuration file for Vim.
-- `.config/i3/config` : configuration file for i3
+- `.config/i3/config` : configuration file for i3.
 - `.config/i3/launchscripts/*` : scripts used by i3 when is launched.
-- `.config/i3/scripts/*` : scripts used while using i3
+- `.config/i3/scripts/*` : scripts used while using i3.
+- `.config/polybar/*` : configuration files for polybar.

 # System Information